CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Key Features:
 - Automated Stock Analysis: Our script automatically analyzes electricity stocks to provide you with a list of top-performing stocks.

-- Regular Updates: The stock list is updated every 24 hours to ensure you have the most current information.
+- Regular Updates: The stock list is updated Monday thru Friday, every 24 hours, to ensure you have the most current information.

 - Time-Specific Execution: The script runs during specific hours, allowing you to focus on other tasks without interruption.